brianjrmo/bootcamp/Readme.md

 <br>
 - logs/ Airflow log will come to here.
 <br>
 A DAG user_status_dag run every 5 minutes to extract up-to-date user status information from usertable.
 The created report(a csv file) also save in logs/ folder.
+This implement functionality from 1.5.

 <h3>2.4 Three steps to start the application</h3>
 <h4>2.4.1 Download source</h4>